pubnative/opengdpr-client-android/README.md

 # OpenGDPR Android Client

-OpenGDPR Android client is a module which will allow add developers to integrate the **OpenGDPR Api** as specified in their [homepage](https://www.opengdpr.org).
+OpenGDPR Android client is a module which will allow app developers to integrate the **OpenGDPR Api** as specified in their [homepage](https://www.opengdpr.org).

 ## Contents